1. Home

 How accurate is an electric meter?

 Electric meters are designed to record electricity consumed within an acceptable level of accuracy.
-Any significant error affects both the consumer and the utility company, as it can mean a consumer being overbilled, or a loss to the supplier.
-The degree of accuracy required is established by the laws of the location in which the meter is installed, and these statutory provisions may also outline the procedures that must be followed in the event of a meter accuracy dispute.
+Any significant error affects both the consumer and the utility company and can result in under- or over-billing.
+The degree of accuracy required is established by local laws where the meter is installed.
+These laws also lay out procedures for a meter accuracy dispute.

 If there’s a dispute over a meter’s accuracy, the meter can be compared with a check meter functioning alongside the disputed meter, or more thoroughly tested at a specified calibration laboratory to verify accuracy.